Arena-Rosnav/.github/docs/overview/general_utils.md

 # General Utils

-General utils packages are used in the simulation environments and cover one specific task.
+General utils packages are used in the simulation environments.
+Each cover a specific task.

-We have the following utils repositories:
+## Task Generator

-- task-generator: Creates and sets up the scenarios for the robot to solve.
+Creates and sets up the scenarios for the robot to solve.
+This includes spawning of the robot model as well as the obstacles and their behavior.
 Incorporates the robot manager, obstacle manager, and different types of tasks.

-## Task Generator
+The scenario configuration files are stored in this repository.
 The task generator package designed to work with:

 - arena-rosnav